focs-lab/pldi25-sampling-timestamp/README.md

 #### Zenodo

-Or you may download it from Zenodo (TODO: add link), then load it with the following command.
+Or you may download it from Zenodo, then load it with the following command.

 ```sh
 docker load sampling-timestamp.tar.gz